SIP trunking

 - Jurisdictional Boundaries: telecom services can have jurisdictional implications, especially when crossing state or local boundaries.
 Determining the service address helps determine which regulatory requirements apply and ensures that services are appropriately governed and regulated based on the specific jurisdiction in which they are being provided.

-For customers planning to consume SIP trunking services in the United States (PPU is in the United States independent of the Infobip datacenter to which you are connecting), it is mandatory to have a service address associated with your site trunk.
+For customers planning to consume SIP trunking services in the United States (PPU is in the United States and is independent of the Infobip datacenter to which you are connecting), it is mandatory to have a service address associated with your site trunk.
 For customers configuring SIP trunks outside of the United States with a PPU outside of the United States, associating a service address to a trunk is not mandatory but strongly recommended for documentation purposes.

 Managing service addresses